warren/perdicis-notes/content/Web game LAN tourney rules.md

 ## Rules
 - Multiple teams of 3.
 - Each team shares one laptop.
-- Teams take turns selecting a game to play from either the Wheel of Games™ or the Wheel of Wordle™
+- Teams take turns randomly selecting a game (from 2 pools) for everyone to compete at!
-    - Sample games from the Wheel of Games:
+    - Sample games from the Wheel of Games™:
-        - [TimeGuessr](https://timeguessr.com/) - Guess the year and location of iconic photos.
+        - [TimeGuessr](https://timeguessr.com/) - Guess the year and location of photos
-        - [Wikipedia Race](https://wikispeedrun.org) - Race from one Wikipedia article to another.
+        - [Wikipedia Race](https://wikispeedrun.org) - Race between Wikipedia articles
-        - [TypeRacer](https://play.typeracer.com/) - Type fast(er than your friends).
+        - [TypeRacer](https://play.typeracer.com/) - Type as fast as you can
-    - Sample Wordles from the Wheel of Wordle:
+    - Sample Wordles from the Wheel of Wordle™:
         - [Costcodle](https://costcodle.com/) - Guess the price of the Costco product
         - [Muni Routle](https://muniroutle.com) - Guess the SF Muni route based on shape
         - [Angle](https://angle.wtf/) - Guess the geometric angle
-    - For certain games in the Wheel of Wordle, the challenging team may choose between making the competition based on speed (fastest to get an answer) or golf (lowest guess count).
+    - For certain games in the Wheel of Wordle, the challenging team may choose between making the competition speed-based (fastest answer wins) or golf-based (lowest guess count wins).
 * Point distributions TBD.
 Tentatively:
     * Team with the highest score is awarded `num_of_teams - 1` points
     * Every other team gets progressively less depending on their score.